George Cave, 1st Viscount Cave: Family

-Lord Cave married Annie Estella Sarah Penfold Mathews, daughter of Captain William Withey Mathews and Jane Wallas (née Penfold), and sister of Sir Lloyd Mathews, in 1885.
+Lord Cave married in 1885 Annie Estella Sarah Penfold Mathews, daughter of Captain William Withey Mathews and Jane Wallas (née Penfold), and sister of Sir Lloyd Mathews.
 They had met by 1880, and he proposed to her in 1883.
-Lord and Lady Cave had three sons and one daughter, although each of them died on the day they were born, or soon afterwards.
-Their names were Ralph Wallas (1885), Lloyd George (1893), Honor Elizabeth (1895), and Mathew George (1899).
-They are all buried at St. Mary's in Richmond.
-Cave died in March 1928, aged 72, at St Ann's, Burnham, Somerset, and was buried at Berrow in the same county - his wife's brother-in-law, W. K. Laurence, had been buried there only a week or so earlier, after dying tragically after a fall at Clevedon.

-On the day of his death his resignation as Lord Chancellor had been accepted and it had been announced that he would be created an earl, and so his widow, Estella, was created Countess Cave of Richmond, with remainder to heirs male of her body.
+The couple had three sons and one daughter.
+Each of them died on the day they were born, or soon afterwards.
+They were Ralph Wallas (1885), Lloyd George (1893), Honor Elizabeth (1895), and Mathew George (1899).
+They are buried at St. Mary's in Richmond.
+Cave died in March 1928, aged 72, at St Ann's, Burnham, Somerset, and was buried at Berrow in the same county.
+His wife's brother-in-law, W. K. Laurence, had been buried there only a week or so earlier, after dying after a fall at Clevedon.

-Having no children who lived to adulthood, the viscountcy became extinct on Lord Cave's death, as did the earldom when his widow died in 1938.
+On the day of his death, Cave's resignation as Lord Chancellor had been accepted and it had been announced that he would be created an earl.
+His widow, Estella, was created Countess Cave of Richmond, with remainder to heirs male of her body.
+With no heir, the viscountcy became extinct on Cave's death, as did the earldom when his widow died in 1938.